11 February 2022: 9 am – 12 pm

-The aim is to demonstrate how to create a reading curriculum for all, exploring the continuum of prerequisite skills and ways to provide an engaging, motivating and creative reading curriculum for our most complex learners, specifically touching on ideas for the home environment and empowering parents/carers.
+Sarah demonstrates how to create a reading curriculum for all, exploring the continuum of prerequisite skills and ways to provide an engaging, motivating and creative reading curriculum for our most complex learners.

 9.00 am Admissions and virtual tea/coffee to start the session